gregdan3/gregdan3.dev/src/content/blog/xreal-air.md

 published: false
 tags:
   - augmented reality
-  - xreal air
+  - xreal
-  - medical
+  - review
 ---

-In January of 2023, something happened inside my neck.
+In January 2023, something happened inside my neck.
 I'm still not sure what.
 I started having serious nerve pain, brain fog, inability to focus, and a laundry list of other nasty intermittent problems.
 It affected my work, my hobbies, my personal life- essentially everything I wanted or needed to do was affected in some way, covered in this malaise of, oh no, my neck hurts and now I can't think.

 I spent the following year and a half trying nearly everything to help the issue- and I still don't have a clear answer for how to fix it!
 But I did find